alliwar/apple_sentiment_analysis/README.md

 # Apple Sentiment Analysis at the SXSW 2013 Conference
 by Rick Lataille, Sarah Prusaitis, and Allison Ward

+## Repository contents:
+- Data folder containing .csv files of the datset and synthetically generated tweets
+- Jupyter notebook saved as index.ipynb
+- Powerpoint presentation saved as presentation.pdf

 ## Overview

 This project analyzes the overall sentiment towards Apple products at the SXSW conference in 2013 through the tweets of conference attendees.
 The SXSW conference is a yearly event in Austin, Texas that revolves around technology, education, music, culture, and politics.
 The goal is to understand how the public perceives Apple products during this high-profile event and to identify trends or patterns in sentiment.
-By doing so, the aim is to optimize marketing strategies and messaging to better resonate with Apple’s target audience, ultimately driving brand engagement and product sales.
 This information will help make data-driven decisions for future product launches and marketing campaigns.

 ## Data Overview
 Data was provided from CrowdFlower and downloaded from data.world.
 Tweets were labeled as positive, negative, neutral, or uncertain in emotion by human raters.